stephen-hqxu/superterrainplus/README.md

 - GLAD: Pre-compilation of `glad.c` for source and GL-context sharing among build targets.
 - SuperTerrain+: Main procedural terrain generation engine.
-  - SuperAlgorithm+: A library of useful noise algorithms for pipeline programming.
+  - SuperAlgorithm+: A library of useful algorithms for terrain generation.
-    - SuperAlgorithm+Host: Algorithms and prep-works for device computation that are best suited for CPU execution.
+    - SuperAlgorithm+Host: Algorithms that are best suited for CPU execution.
-    - SuperAlgorithm+Device:  Algorithms that can be benefited from parallel compute.
+    - SuperAlgorithm+Device:  Algorithms that can be benefited from mass parallel computing using GPU.
   - SuperRealism+: A rendering engine for photo-realistic rendering, with some handy GL functions and object wrappers.
 - SuperDemo+: An application which demonstrates the usage of the main engine.
-- SuperTest+: Unit test program for dynamic testing.
+- SuperTest+: Unit test program.

 ### :ballot_box_with_check: CMake options